katsutoo/perissables/docs/les-perissables-spec.md

 ## Document Boundary

-`docs/mvp-contract.md` is the single source of truth for locked MVP decisions.
-The other docs are for explanation, examples, rationale, and planning.
+`docs/mvp-contract.md` is the single source of truth for locked product/protocol decisions.
+The dedicated test, QA, security, and benchmark plans are normative for verification methodology and evidence without redefining those values; the remaining docs are explanation, examples, rationale, and planning.

 ## Why This Shape